One Horizon|Docs

 Holistic view across integrations

 The standup board brings together work from all your connected tools into one unified view.
-See commits from GitHub, issues from Jira and Linear, calendar events, and custom tasks in one place.
+See commits from GitHub, issues from Jira and Linear, Google Calendar events, and custom tasks in one place.
 Each team member's planned work includes in-flight issues from their trackers, giving everyone a complete picture of what's happening across the team without switching between tools.

 Worked on column

-The worked on section shows what you did since the last meeting and now.
+The Worked on section shows what you did since the last meeting and now.
 This includes the weekend on Monday if your last standup was Friday.
 For each member you can see the updates and walk through planned work and blockers they might have.

 Live collaboration